The Finite Element Implementation of a K.P.P. Equation for the Simulation of Tsetse Control Measures in the Vicinity of a Game Reserve: Conclusions

 The K. P. P. equation can be solved by way of the application of the finite element method for the spatial discretisation and a backward difference for the temporal discretisation.
-This strategy in combination with the linearisation and iteration of the nonlinear term also worked well for Fisher's equation, with good convergence for the range of conditions investigated.
+This same strategy augmented by the linearisation and iteration of the nonlinear term also worked well for Fisher's equation, with good convergence for the range of conditions investigated.
+There is a certain amount of academic interest in this more challenging mathematics in that, if the numerical techniques employed are powerful enough to solve a nonlinear Fisher's equation, they will, logically, solve an equation with any other variants of the logistic term contemplated.
+This has important implications for the modelling of other vector-bourne diseases.